thontibeeraiah/thontibeeraiah/README.md

 - 👀 I’m interested in python, AI
 - 🌱 I’m an intermediate level coder in python
 - 💞️ I’m looking to collaborate on data analysis on python
-- 📫 ping me on b121815.rgukt@gmail.com to reach me

 <!---
 thontibeeraiah/thontibeeraiah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.